juerslab/Maker-simple_microscope/objects/juersdh/Obj01_objective-micro-adapter.md

 Settled on 1.5 mm and 0.6 mm.

 Now trying intermediate values.
-- 5.8 - 5.0.
-Actually 5.0 appears to work, except theres a hard spot to screw past.
+- 0.58 - 0.50.
+Actually 0.50 appears to work, except theres a hard spot to screw past.
 Once past that, though, the threads are then loose.
 I try to eliminate this hard spot by adding a bevel.
+This worked.
+So now try smaller values:
+- 0.48 - pretty good.
+Goes on smoothly, but a little lose
+- 0.45 - Goes on a little hard.
+- 0.46 - This is good.
+Goes on smoothly without much play.